15532th/avtdl/EXAMPLES.md

 #### Monitor and download streams from both subscriptions feed and channels RSS feeds

 Both RSS feeds and channel pages are monitored for new uploads.
-All new records are then fed into the same `filter.deduplicate` entity, so that only one record (from the monitor that noticed it earlier) is generated for a new video.
+All new records are then fed into the same `filter.deduplicate` entity, so that only one record (from the monitor that noticed it first) is generated for a new video.
 These records are then passed to `execute` plugin entity that runs `ytarchive` on them.

 ```yaml
 actors: